pagkly/Zed/Investopedia4/How to Identify a Goldilocks Economy.md

 ## Goldilocks and the Central Bank

-Central banks are responsible for regulating the money supply and the banking sector.
+Central banks are responsible for regulating the money [[Supply|supply]] and the banking sector.
 The banking authority uses [[monetary policy]](https://www.investopedia.com/terms/m/monetarypolicy.asp) tools to bring on and maintain a Goldilocks economy.
 The U.S. central bank is the Federal Reserve.
 The Fed can cut interest rates, spurring lending in the economy as consumers and businesses increase borrowing to take advantage of lower rates.
 Conversely, the Fed can increase interest rates if they feel the economy is growing too hot and inflation is rising at a faster rate than the Fed's [[inflation target]](https://www.investopedia.com/terms/i/inflation_targeting.asp).

 Rising prices can hurt an economy because consumers tend to cut back on spending.
 Companies get hurt by inflation if their raw materials become too expensive since the added costs eat into their profits.
 As a result, businesses can cut investment.
 Central banks such as the Fed react by increasing interest rates to slow the growth in the economy, which ultimately slows or prevents inflationary pressures.
 However, if central banks raise interest rates too soon, or by too much, their actions can trigger an economic slowdown.